multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 For multi-contract builds, one `wasm` crate needs to be generated for each of the output contracts:
 - The main wasm crate must always reside in the `wasm` folder.
 The source file is auto-generated, but the `Cargo.toml` must be provided by the developer.
 - The other wasm contracts (called "secondary") receive a crate folder starting with `wasm-`, e.g. `wasm-multisig-view`.
 These crates are fully generated based on data from `multicontract.toml`.
-The respective `Cargo.toml` files are based on the the `Cargo.toml` of the main wasm crate.
+The respective `Cargo.toml` files are based on the `Cargo.toml` of the main wasm crate.
 All configs are taken from there, except for the crate name.
 - Warning: Any folders starting with `wasm-` that are unaccounted for will be removed without prompt.
 This is to keep the folder structure clean in case of renames.